philipturner/MoltenCL/README.md

+> Development of this repository has been put on hold.
+I am not sure whether MoltenCL is the best investment of time, as SYCL may be used instead by most code bases.
+Furthermore, existing OpenCL code could be migrated to SYCL.

 <!-- Work on this library has paused.
 The more future-ready choice is to directly integrate Metal into hipSYCL.
 That way, SYCL can support more vendors and become more viable to replace CUDA for GPGPU. -->

 # MoltenCL